-The practical observation is a two hour assessment (+/- 10% at the discretion of the end-point assessor) which must include observation of preparation and service times working within the apprentice's specialism in their usual workplace.
-This assessment provides excellent opportunity to assess the apprentice synoptically, working in line with requirements to allow the apprentice to demonstrate the skills and behaviours by carrying out the activities below:
+The practical observation is a two hour assessment which must include observation of preparation and service times working within the apprentice's specialism in their usual workplace.
+This assessment provides excellent opportunity to assess the apprentice synoptically, working in line with requirements for legislative compliance, business standard operating procedures, customer service and working as part of a team.